Article

 Many organizations recognize their “duty of care” toward executives — the legal obligations that arise due to that person’s service within the company and any accompanying threats – and implement an executive protection program to meet those obligations.
 An can ensure that those organizations are adequately protecting those individuals and their family members from threats that are likely to occur.

 These firms typically engage employees in target areas who can assist in assessing the threat to executive travel in these areas and are experienced in understanding and mitigating the likely risks during travel.
-Executive protection firms who augment travel security programs may also help ensure the executive is following all local travel regulations, while also conducting on-the-ground contingency planning.
+Executive protection firms that augment travel security programs may also help ensure the executive is following all local travel regulations and conduct on-the-ground contingency planning.

 Similarly, executive protection teams can also engage firms that provide technology solutions that augment their skills and abilities.
 These solutions can assist in conducting executive threat assessments, collecting and storing information about potential threats, and analyzing potential threats.

-And of course it’s not just high risk employees or executives who can benefit from executive protection programs.
-Executive protection tips can help keep high profile employees safer in-house from other kinds of danger, like active shooter attacks or hostage taking situations.
+And of course, it’s not just high-risk employees or executives who can benefit from executive protection programs.
+Executive protection tips can help keep high-profile employees safer in-house from other threats, such as active shooter attacks or hostage-taking situations.
 Whether your team uses an actual service or you’re just sticking to a basic executive protection checklist for physical and cybersecurity threats, it is smart to apply this kind of proactive safety and security planning throughout the organization.

 Implementing a robust and effective executive protection program helps to ensure an organization is meeting its obligations, while also preparing to mitigate potential problems before they become serious and ensuring business continuity.

-Employers have a duty of care to workers—a moral and legal obligation to keep employees safe while on the job, and to some extent, to provide a safety net for employees after work hours.
+Employers have a duty of care to workers—a moral and legal obligation to keep employees safe while on the job and, to some extent, to provide a safety net for them after work hours.
 Wherever they are and whatever they are doing, protecting executives from likely and identified risks benefits companies.
 Since executives are among the most critical assets of an organization, ensuring their continued safety and security should be among the most critical tasks of an organization that seeks to maintain business continuity.

 According to PricewaterhouseCoopers, crisis preparedness can also create a substantial competitive advantage for organizations.
 Protecting executives, information, and assets with actionable intelligence can be a part of ensuring any organization is not only prepared for a crisis when it occurs, but is also actively taking steps to prevent crisis situations.
 For executive protection and other private security professionals, successfully implementing real-time intelligence tools as part of a larger executive protection program can be an invaluable step in the process.